 - automated generation of SQL queries.

-On the other hand, Cakephp is considered somewhat weaker than the abovementioned Codeigniter, primarily because of its insufficiently high speed and insufficient flexibility (Cakephp is too tied to MVC agreements).
+On the other hand, Cakephp is considered somewhat weaker than the mentioned Codeigniter, primarily because of its insufficiently high speed and insufficient flexibility (Cakephp is too tied to MVC agreements).

 - use-at-will architecture assisting in the development of modular components;